 CA makes another purchase

 Continuing its spending spree, CA has acquired data center monitoring software maker Nimsoft for $350 million.
-Nimsoft's Unified Monitoring tools have attracted a lot of enterprise
+Nimsoft's Unified Monitoring tools have attracted a lot of enterprise customers and the firm has targeted the cloud market for some time, even though Nimsoft got its start way back in the dark ages with traditional IT infrastructure tools.

 The acquisition is more costly but less of a head-turner than CA's recent acquisition of 3Tera, as Nimsoft is much closer to what CA does than 3Tera is.
 The company states that Nimsoft will be a part of CA's new cloud lineup for the "emerging enterprise."